JackeGould/book-search/STEPS.md

 DONE            index.js: Export your typeDefs and resolvers.

-resolvers.js: Define the query and mutation functionality to work with the Mongoose models.
+DONE resolvers.js: Define the query and mutation functionality to work with the Mongoose models.

 Use the functionality in the user-controller.js as a guide.